- Total credit points

 This program can be completed in 4 months (1 semester)

-Students must choose thirty credit points (30CP) of the following subjects.
+Students must choose forty credit points (40CP) of subjects from the following options.

 Oops, something went wrong.